Gibberlings3/modhub/README.md

 # For mod authors
 If you want the package detection to work, make sure you attach packages to the Github release and mind these patterns:
+ * universal iemod package name should end with ".iemod"
  * universal zip package name should end with ".zip" and it should be the only non-prefixed (see below) zip file present
  * windows exe package name should end with ".exe"
  * windows zip package name should start with "win-" and end with ".zip"